c2m2/Neuro-VISOR/README.md

 The user should install the hooks by calling `./install_git_hooks.sh` after clone from the root directory.

 ### Make sure appropriate versions are used
-Pre-commit hook will block commits made with inappropriate versions of git LFS or Unity
+A pre-commit hook will block commits made with inappropriate versions of Git, Git LFS, or Unity
 - git lfs: `git lfs env` in a terminal/console.
 - git: `git --version`
 - Unity: see UnityEditor